 Why the Procedure Is Performed

-Chest tubes are used to treat conditions that can cause the lung to collapse, such as:
+Chest tubes are used to treat conditions that cause a lung to collapse.
+Some of these conditions are:

 After the Procedure